Though the world may still feel on hold right now, your dreams of studying or … Read more

 Sally Beckenham is a British Lecturer in International Relations and Environmental Politics at Chiang Mai University and an Affiliated Researcher at CMU’s Regional Centre for Social Science and Sustainable Development.
 Based in Chiang Mai, Thailand for the past four years, she currently teaches undergraduate courses in Conflict and Diplomacy, Global Environmental Politics, Peace and Conflict and International Relations of Southeast Asia.
 Her post-doctoral research is situated broadly within international relations, particularly drawing on post-structural, postcolonial and interpretive constructivist approaches.
 Research interests include environmentalism and environmental governance, identity discourse and rights claiming in South and Southeast Asia.

 TRANSCRIPTS AND CREDIT

-Upon completion of the course, students will be issued with an Elmhurst College academic transcript.
+Upon completion of the course, students will be issued with an Elmhurst University academic transcript.
 The course is worth 4 U.S. credits.